Photobiomedical-Instrumentation-Group/pyCRT/docs/source/usage.rst

 ===================================

 PyCRT natively supports storing pCRT measurements in a *npz-compressed* file that is retrievable by pyCRT.
-For that, use :py:meth:`RCRT.save` and :py:meth:`RCRT.fromArchive`:
+For that, use :py:meth:`PCRT.save` and :py:meth:`PCRT.fromArchive`:

 .. sourcecode:: python